acquahsamuel/ghana-cities-with-regions/README.md

 # ghana-cities-with-regions
 Ghana cities and regions api. for your project.
 Updated with the new regions

-# API Documentation Example
-This API uses `POST` request to communicate and HTTP [response codes](https://ghana-cities-api.herokuapp.com/) to indenticate status and errors.
+This API uses `POST && GET` request to communicate and HTTP [response codes](https://ghana-cities-api.herokuapp.com/) to indenticate status and errors.
 All responses come in standard JSON.
 All requests must include a `content-type` of `application/json` and the body must be valid JSON.

 ## Response Codes
 ### Response Codes